 Where your business property is and isn’t covered, according to your insurance

 Compared to other choices you had to make when starting your business, picking up commercial property insurance probably seemed like an easy one.
 The premium is worth the peace of mind that your business's property is protected.

 But how closely did you look at your policy?
-Property coverage typically ends at your office doors, and that could be a problem if you:
+Property coverage, which is sometimes referred to as business hazard insurance, typically ends at your office doors.
+That could be a problem if you:

 - Drive to sales and client meetings